wolfeidau/dtracer/README.md

         "stopChild": ["int", "char*"],
         "onExit": ["int", "char*"]
     ]
-);
+)

-eais.startChild(123, "cool new child"); // fire a probe with the previously specified parameters
+eais.startChild(123, "cool new child") // fire a probe with the previously specified parameters

 ```